The 20/10 Cleaning Rule, Florida Edition: A Sustainable Routine for Busy Homes in Greater Tampa Bay

 What is the 20/10 cleaning rule?

 Two to three sessions per week is enough for most Tampa Bay households to maintain a clean baseline.
-Pair with a brief daily reset for the best results.
+In high-humidity months (June through September), add one extra bathroom-focused session to stay ahead of mildew and mineral film.

 Why do my floors feel sticky after mopping?